DoctorWkt/acwj/18_Lvalues_Revisited/Readme.md

 As this is work in progress with no design document to guide me, occasionally I need to remove code that I've already written and rewrite it to make it more general, or to fix shortcomings.
-That's the case for the part of the journey.
+That's the case for this part of the journey.

 We added our initial support for pointers in part 15 so that we could write code line this: